-Organic behaviorists have traditionally focused on conflict.
-Darwin founded the field of organic evolution with the concept of competition, the struggle for existence and survival of the fittest.
+Evolutionary biologists have traditionally focused on conflict.
+Darwin founded his theory of organic evolution on the concept of competition, the struggle for existence and ‘survival of the fittest.’
 A lot of modern biological work continues in that tradition.
-And biologists struggle to build theoretical models of cooperation among unrelated organisms.1)‘Unrelated organisms’ is an ironic oxymoron; Darwin suggests that all living things are related.
-So the problem is one of ‘How closely related’?
+With that, biologists have often struggled to build theoretical models of cooperation among unrelated organisms.1)‘Unrelated organisms’ is ironic, and an oxymoron; Darwin suggests that all living things are related.
+So really the question is ‘How closely related’?
 We say ‘unrelated’ because the fuller concept is well, complicated.

-But when the question is put in the preceding format, a different idea of the best predator is obvious.
+But when the only options are put in perspective, a different concept of the ‘best’ predator emerges.

 Death is everywhere, it is an inescapable part of life, the yang to the yin of prosperity.
 Given that unfortunate reality, we must conclude that the best predator is one, ironically, that helps its prey.
-The predator, of course, doesn’t do this consciously; he defends a territory, keeping out other predators, and thereby benefitting his prey.
-Perhaps, as humans do, predators preferentially hunt males, which allows populations to recover faster, and thereby support the prey.
+The predator, of course, doesn’t do this consciously; it may defend a territory, keep out other predators, and thereby benefit its prey.
+Or perhaps, as humans do, predators preferentially hunt males, which allows populations to recover faster, and thereby support the prey.
 Doubtless, there are other mechanisms.

-And so although the point here does not necessarily match the conventional wisdom, and although theoretical biologists are not always comfortable with the conclusion, the fact remains: the best predator, the most successful predator, will always be the one that helps its prey.
+And so although the point here does not necessarily match the conventional wisdom, and although theoretical biologists are not always comfortable with the conclusion, the fact remains: the best predator, the most successful predator, is the one that helps its prey.

-And regardless of whether our ecological models cannot explain this, then we need to retain some humility, and remember that life is more complicated than our models.
-Natural selection will reward the predator-prey system which expands.
-Despite any obstacles, life will eventually solve the problem.
+If our ecological models cannot explain this, then we need to retain some humility, and remember that life is more complicated than our models.
+Natural selection rewards the predator-prey system which can expand the fastest.

 Wolves picture courtesy of Free HD Images.